RuslanKhis/rumi-analytica/README.md

 ![Logo](/images/rumi-analytica-logo.png)
 Multi-agent analytics platform powered by Gemini and deployed on Cloud Run.

+TODO:
++ need to provide discovery Engine Viewer to service account & enable  Cloud Resource Manager API  on the project

 ## Deployment Guide

 Follow these steps to deploy the application to your own Google Cloud project.